 echo Installed VE3RD DMRGateway 6 configuration

-Bash script to switch back to default DMRGateway, file gw (chmod +x), if on original Pi-Star uncomment the mount lines for switching between read only and read write (not needed with WPSD):
+Bash script to switch back to default DMRGateway, file gw (chmod +x)

 #!/bin/bash